cakebatterandsprinkles/portfolio-gatsby/src/posts/23-format_wars.md

 title: "The Format Wars"
 date: "2020-11-09"
 tags: ["Web Development"]
-summary: "In this article, I briefly talk about how to represent an image in bits, what image compression is and various image file formats."
+summary: "In this article, I briefly talk about how to represent an image in bits, what image compression is, and various image file formats."
 ---

 This is the time and place where we talk about image file formats, yay!
-This is going to be a long one, because there are so many of them.
+This is going to be a long one because there are so many of them.

 One wonders - why the heck there are so many of them?
-This is what I exactly thought after a very long night doing live cell imaging, while trying to export my data.
-Would I like to use TIFF, PNG, or JPG?
-I have always chosen TIFF because that was what we used in publications as it and high resolution without giving much thought to it.
-Then I made the mistake of writing **image file formats** to google.
-There is so much more.
-And I learned that each of them are useful for some purpose.
-Kinda amazing.
+This is what I exactly thought after a very long night doing live cell imaging while exporting my data.
+Would I like to export as TIFF, PNG, or JPG?
+We always chose TIFF because of the high resolution, without giving too much thought to it.
+Printing a poster, on the other hand, required the usage of some other formats, such as PSDs, PNGs, JPEGs, and PDFs.
+But why were we using so many file formats?
+This is the question that created this article.

-The first thing to know: everything inside the computer are composed of tiny bits.
-A pattern of bits only mean something if we assign a meaning to them.
+The first thing to know: everything inside the computer is composed of tiny bits.
+A pattern of bits only means something if we attach a meaning to it.
 The same bits might indicate other things in different locations.
-Image formats exist because they encode the image data using different techniques and different amount of bits.
+Image formats exist because they encode the image data using different techniques and different amounts of bits.
 And as a user, you have the responsibility of choosing the one that serves your purpose the best.

 To understand the image formats better, we are first going to understand how to represent an image in bits, then how to represent the color.
 After that, we are going to talk about something called **compression** which is the art of making the file size as small as possible, with the least amount of data loss.
 After that we are going to look at different image file formats, and what they are useful for.